PracticalPraxis/C-Football-Players-MVC-2025/ArsenalPlayers/README.txt

 	DONE

     c) Add an external API integration:
         ?
-Integrate with Football-Data.org and surface Arsenal’s results from this season as well as their next 5 fixtures.
-You can use creative license to design this as you’d like.
+Integrate with Football-Data.org and surface Arsenalâ€™s results from this season as well as their next 5 fixtures.
+You can use creative license to design this as youâ€™d like.
         ? https://www.football-data.org/

 	DONE - This part of the app uses the following API call for Arsenal matches which is defined in the 	footballURL.txt file in root: https://api.football-data.org/v4/teams/57/matches